Phonological Awareness Games and Book Sharing Ideas

-- Point out the sounds you hear such as animal or environmental noises and explain what is making that noise.
+- Pointing out the sounds you hear, such as animal or environmental noises, and explaining what is making that noise.

-- Play games or sing songs where you and your child can make noises such as animal sounds (Old MacDonald had a farm) or vehicle noises (The Wheels on the Bus).
+- Playing games or singing songs where you and your child can make noises such as animal sounds (Old MacDonald had a farm) or vehicle noises (The Wheels on the Bus).

-- Draw animal or other every day objects that have a distinct sound, name them and make the sound they produce.
+- Drawing animals or other everyday objects that have a distinct sound, naming them and making the sound they produce.

 What books should you choose?

-- Books with sounds of animals and other things
+- Books with sounds of animals and other objects that make sounds

 - Nursery Rhymes